-Jerzy Rozycki, Henryk Zygalski and Marian Rejewski studied maths at Poznan university and later joined the Polish General Staff's Cipher Bureau in Warsaw
+* Jerzy Rozycki, Henryk Zygalski and Marian Rejewski studied math at Poznan university and later joined the Polish General Staff's Cipher Bureau in Warsaw

-Zygalski remained in the UK working as a maths lecturer at the University of Surrey - he died in 1978
+Zygalski remained in the UK working as a math lecturer at the University of Surrey - he died in 1978

 The French secret service had become involved because it had an agent inside Germany providing details of the workings of the Enigma machine, which in turn were fed to the Poles.